 Influences from the environment.
 A chaotic family life contributes to the development of this personality disorder, especially where there has been little supervision from parents or other adult role models.
 The disorder also may be more common where the community is not supportive or provides little reward for positive behavior.
 In some situations, there may even be reinforcement for sociopathic behavior.

 Genetic (inherited) or biological factors.
-Researchers have found certain physiological responses that may occur more frequently in people with antisocial personality disorder.
+Antisocial personality traits do appear to be highly heritable.
+Researchers have also found certain physiological responses that may occur more frequently in people with antisocial personality disorder.
 For example, they have a comparatively flat response to stress.
 They seem to get less anxious than the average person.
 They seem to have a harder time maintaining daytime arousal.
 They also have a weak "startle reflex," the involuntary response to loud noises.
 This relative insensitivity may affect their ability to learn from reward and punishment.

 People with antisocial personality disorder tend to have few symptoms.
 Rather, they cause discomfort or distress to others through socially unacceptable behavior and by being:

 The diagnosis is made on the basis of a person's history, usually by a mental health professional.
 There are no laboratory tests to assist in diagnosing this disorder.
 Other psychiatric disorders, such as a mood or anxiety disorder, attention deficit disorder, or substance abuse, may also be present.

 There is no way to prevent this disorder.